amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

            Which preference metric are the t=0, t=25, t=-25 benchmarks using?

-These benchmarks are using the full "SS" mode.
-The only difference between these benchmarks and the full mode is that termination parameters are ignored, and are instead required to use the 0, 25, and -25 parameters.
+These benchmarks use the full "SS" mode.
+The only difference between these benchmarks and the full mode is that they ignore termination parameters and use the 0, 25, and -25 parameters instead.

+KSF: Anders, what is the difference between full SS mode and full mode?

                                 -------------